 No matter where I went, there I was.

-Almost three years ago was when I broke down and almost killed myself.
+Almost three years ago, I broke down and almost killed myself.
 Just over two years ago, I made an executive decision to share my authentic experiences with the world.

 The journey from then until now was incredibly painful.

-I gave up travelling, so that one day I didn’t have to take vacations, but rather could live location independent while working online.
+I gave up travelling.
+One day, I hoped I wouldn’t have to take vacations, but rather could be location independent while working online.
 I didn’t leave the Toronto area for three years.
 I was stuck with myself.